beluticona/2021-re-pendleton-perovskite/README.md

 `pipenv run python -m ipykernel install --user --name=re-pendleton`

-`pipenv install -e .` install all packeges found by setup.
+Install all packages found by setup.
 In this case we want src to be importable from notebooks.

+`pipenv install -e .`

+## TODO

+    1) Automatize output for case GBC
+        - folder for
+        - make_classifier
+    2) Enable both intr and extr (now if one is on, the other has to be off)

+    3) Merge stratified data and all data(run together)

+    4) Create only needed folders, now creating all of them (knn only)